Roshan-Patro/Online-Shopping-Application/README.md

 - View all products in a cart
 - View total cart price for a cart of a customer by customer id

+## 🚀 Category Features
+- Add a category
+- Remove a category
+- Get all categories
+- Get a category by id

 ## 🚀 Product Features
 - View all products
 - Add a product